sjchiass/kibbot/README.md

       break
 ```

-With these two things together, the operation of the motor and the switch to stop it, the web server can dispense portions of food when the link is clicked.
+With these two things together, the motor control and the switch logic, the web server can dispense portions of food when the link is clicked.

 There are two other things to do: include a log and protect against accidental feedings.

-A log is easily made by saving the time of each request to a comma-separated values (CSV) file.
-This kind of file is very simple, and can be written to directly without much trouble.
-When the page is displayed, the file is read, parsed and sorted to give the past history.
-This way you have some idea how often you are feeding your cats.
+A log is easily made by saving the time of each request to a comma-separated values file (or CSV).
+This kind of file is very simple and can be written to without much trouble.
+When the webpage is displayed, the file is read, parsed and sorted to give the history log.
+This way you have some idea how often you're feeding your cats.

 ```python
 # During a feeding, save this in our logs